B.Sc. (Physio.); 40 places

 Physiotherapy – or physical therapy – places full and functional movement at the heart of what it means to be healthy.
 It involves treating patients of all ages with a range of illnesses and conditions, including those with back and neck problems, sports injuries, arthritis, or those recovering from strokes and operations.
 The methods employed include exercise therapy, manipulative procedures, and a variety of electrical treatments.

-Physiotherapy is both physically and academically demanding and you will need to have considerable emotional stability.
+Physiotherapy is both physically and academically demanding and you will need to have considerable emotional stability and strong communication skills.
 Visiting a local general hospital or other area where physiotherapists work will give you a good understanding of what exactly is involved.

 Successful completion of the course entitles you to membership of the Irish Society of Chartered Physiotherapists, the accrediting body for physiotherapy in Ireland.